.These artisanal ethical fashion brands display incredible craftsmanship

 Industrial production changed all that, and also homogenised the handiwork that once made all clothes and accessories so unique–their embroidery, embellishments, prints and dyes for example.
 Today, even if an accessory or piece of clothing seems to be ‘made by hand’, chances are it’s actually machine made, and there are thousands of replicas in the market.

 There’s been a backlash to this cookie-cutter approach to fashion, and an increasing number of niche brands are now working with talented artisans more than ever, with the specific goal of not only creating something as individual as the wearer, but also to revive lost traditions, and provide artisans with a steady income.

-These 8 inspirational ethical fashion brands are good examples of this.
+These inspirational ethical fashion brands below are good examples of what this looks like.

 3. Bibi Hanum

-This collection by Adèle Dejak is inspired by African shapes, textures and traditional techniques.
+This ethical jewelry collection below was designed by Adèle Dejak, and was inspired by African shapes, textures and traditional techniques.
 The Kenyan made, cutting-edge pieces sit perfectly between artefact and high fashion statement designs.

 From Palestine to India, Thailand to Uzbekistan, Mochi seeks out the very best craftsmanship from every corner of the globe.
-Thanks to the colourful fabrics that define the brand, one-off embellishments, and a certain worldly hippy chic connotation that comes with wearing these pieces, Mochi has become a favourite with Boho fashionistas around the world.
+Thanks to the colourful fabrics that define the brand, one-off embellishments, and a certain worldly hippy chic connotation that comes with wearing these pieces, Mochi has become one of the most popular artisanal ethical fashion brands around.